LLozadaB/Capstone/README.md

 **Flow Navigation** (Screen to Screen)

 - [ ] Posts Screen
-* Posts can be tapped on to fully view their images and text content.
+* Posts can be tapped on to change screen, fully showing their images and text content.

 - [ ] Profile Screen
-* Can tap an edit button to edit your user profile, and save it with User Defaults.
+* Can tap an edit button that changes screen, allowing you to edit your user profile, and save it with User Defaults.

 ## Wireframes